Councillor Amanda De Ryk

 Monthly Activity in 2024

-During December 2024, Amanda De Ryk, as Cabinet Member for Finance, Resources and Performance, was active in several council meetings.
-On December 4th, she signed off on the Appointment of Lewisham Homes Director
+During December 2024, Councillor Amanda De Ryk, Cabinet Member for Finance, Resources and Performance, had one recorded activity.
+She signed off on the report Appointment of Lewisham Homes Director

 Meetings in December 2024